 The gender pension gap is the difference between the amounts women typically have in their pension pot compared to the amount men have.

-As the amount of people typically contribute towards their pension is a percentage of their wages, the current and aforementioned gender pay gap means that women, on average, have less money to save towards their pension.
-This doesn’t take into account aspects, such as career breaks, child-caring responsibilities, and part-time working, which also impacts the amount a person will contribute towards their pension.
+The consultancy took into consideration the DWP figures as well as an extended review of the gender pensions gap and found a range of issues that lead to inequality in retirement savings.
+As the amount people typically contribute towards their pension is a percentage of their wages, the current and aforementioned gender pay gap means that women, on average, have less money to save towards their pension.
+This doesn’t take into account aspects, such as career breaks, child-caring responsibilities, and part-time work, which also impacts pension contributions.

 Pensions gender pay gap – the stats

-Statistics published by Aviva looked at 4.5 million workplace pension pots and saw a definite trend in the gender pension gap accelerating with age:
+Statistics published by Aviva looked at just over five million pension plans and saw a definite trend in the gender pension gap accelerating with age:

-This suggests a clear line in the sand around the time women are making decisions with regards to their career and childcare.
+This shows how the impact is compounded over time.
 With breaks and many returning to the workplace part-time, it can almost be impossible for women to catch up.

 Taking a break from work, whether that be for maternity leave, taking a sabbatical, or being a carer, usually means taking a break from paying into a pension, or at least reducing the amount contributed.
 This has a big impact on the retirement income employees will have.

-For example, a worker reducing their hours by 40% will see a 40% drop in income.
-Also, lower employee contributions also mean lower employer contributions, so it’s a double whammy.
+Reduced hours will lead to a reduction in both employee and employer contributions as a result of falling income.
 This would mean an employee would have to significantly increase their pension contribution to make up for the shortfall.
 However, this might prove to be difficult with the increased cost of living and reduced pay.

 Aviva sees this in their workplace pension data as contributions for men keep increasing up to retirement, whilst the average contributions for women stall, leading to an increased pension contribution gap.